 Can I Be on My Parents’ Car Insurance If the Car Is in My Name?

-Purchasing auto insurance is often a big expense, and car insurance rates for young adults, (particularly those under the age of 25) can be astronomically high.
+Purchasing auto insurance is often a big expense, and car insurance rates for young adults (particularly those under 25) can be astronomically high.
 Depending on where you live, your driving history, how old you are, and other contributing factors, annual auto insurance rates can reach well into the thousands of dollars.

 Unfortunately, the short answer is no. If you are the registered owner of the car, you will need to purchase your own auto insurance under your own name.
-Should you be involved in an accident, your insurance company will write a check out to the registered owner, and if the owner’s name differs from that listed on the insurance policy, the insurance company reserves the right not to issue your payment.
+Should you be involved in an accident, your insurance company will write a check out to the registered owner.
+If the owner’s name differs from that listed on the insurance policy, the insurance company reserves the right not to issue your payment.

 Under What Circumstances Can You Remain on Your Parent’s Policy?

 If you still live with your parents and can list their address as your primary residence, and if they are the registered owners of the vehicle, the good news is that you can stay insured under their policy.